5-Day radiation blitz aims to tame sarcomas with fewer side effects

 Summary

-This study tests a new radiation approach for adults with soft tissue sarcoma.
+This study tests a new radiation approach for adults with soft tissue sarcoma, a type of cancer.
 Instead of weeks of daily radiation, patients receive higher doses over just 5 days before surgery.
-The goal is to see if this shorter course is safe, causes fewer long-term side effects like stiffness or swelling, and still controls the cancer.
+The goal is to see if this shorter course kills tumor cells effectively while causing fewer long-term side effects like stiffness or swelling.
 About 51 people with recurrent or high-grade sarcoma will take part.

 Get updates